waleedrizwan/sectwitterbot/README.md

 Each CIK code has a parent directory containing every SEC filing made, including other kinds of reports.
 We are specifically looking for Form 4 filings which contain the insider transactions that have been disclosed.
 Form 4s are in XML format

 Every time a transaction is pulled it is converted into a dictionary and added into a dataframe that we prepare for insertion into the AWS RDS MySQL DB.
-If the transaction doesn't exist in the table a summary of the trade is Tweeted by the bot via the Twitter API.
+If the transaction doesn't exist in the table a summary of the trade is Tweeted by the bot via the Twitter API and then that row is inserted into the table.

 # Twitter API issues
 Currently there is a 50 requests per day limit on the Twitter API under the free tier.
 With premium access this bot could be making tweets all day.